Bacterial Skin Infections

 How is it treated?

 In most cases, a bacterial skin infection does not cause serious harm.
-However, if left untreated, and the infection continues to penetrate even deeper it could enter your bloodstream, joints, bones, lungs or heart and become dangerous 14
+However, if left untreated, and the infection continues to penetrate even deeper it could enter the bloodstream, joints, bones, lungs or heart, and become dangerous.10a

 Reducing your risk of getting or spreading a bacterial skin infection

-The primary way to reduce your risk of getting or spreading a bacterial skin infection is by following good personal hygiene habits, and keeping your skin undamaged.15a Thoroughly and regularly wash your hands with warm clean water and soap, or use hand sanitizer.
-Wash or sanitise your hands before preparing food, after blowing your nose, feeding or touching your pets, or caring for someone who is sick.
+The primary way to reduce your risk of getting or spreading a bacterial skin infection is by following good personal hygiene habits, and keeping your skin undamaged.14 Precautions to lower your risk of developing bacterial skin infections include;

 Please note: This is educational information only and should not be used for diagnosis.
 For more information on baterial skin infections, consult your health care profressional.